 The pain of tennis elbow occurs primarily where the tendons of your forearm muscles attach to a bony bump on the outside of your elbow.
 Pain can also spread into your forearm and wrist.

 Rest and over-the-counter pain relievers often help relieve tennis elbow / lateral epicondylitis.
-Treatments may include physical therapy, stretching, a forearm strap, and steroid injections.
-If those conservative treatments have failed after 6 to 12 months, you may be faced with surgery to debride/scrape the damaged tissue from the tendon or a single treatment of Orthowave High-energy Shockwave Therapy, the FDA approved non-invasive alternative to surgery.
+Tennis elbow treatments may include physical therapy, stretching, a forearm strap, and steroid injections.
+If conservative treatments have failed after 6 to 12 months, you may be faced with surgery to debride/scrape the damaged tissue from the tendon or a single treatment of Orthowave® High-energy Shockwave Therapy, the FDA approved non-invasive alternative to surgery.